victronenergy/dbus_gps/README.md

 ./gps-dbus/gps_dbus

   -t, --timeout
-   The time in seconds the program waits untill a device is connected.
-0 is disabled.
+   The maximum time in seconds to wait for a device first connection before exiting (error 129).
-   If no device is found the program will stop if the timeout is expired.
+   0 deactivates the timeout.
+Default is 0.
+   Only used for initial connection.
+Once connected, the device is declared disconnected after 5 seconds without incoming data (error 130).

   -b, --baud
    The baud rate of the serial port.
    When omitted the baud rate is set to 4800.